w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-**Presentational**: Explain students the benefits of incorporate people with disabilities from the very beginning of the design and development process.
+**Presentational**: Explain students the benefits of incorporating people with disabilities from the very beginning of the design and development process.
 Make them realize that a range of users with disabilities is needed to cover the diversity among them.
 Underline the fact that experienced users are preferred since the use of assistive technologies and/or adaptive strategies will be much more confident than that of people who is less experienced.
 Encourage students  to take time and compensation into account and to respect people with disabilities as they would respect others.

 ##### Suggested activities